i-e-b/Huygens/README.md

 ## Azure hosting

 You can't use the `SocketServer` on Azure, due to permissions limitations.
 The `DirectServer` is usable as long as you have a **B1** or higher application service plan, and your host app has the *Application Setting* `WEBSITE_LOAD_USER_PROFILE` = `1`
+You can also host the DirectServer in a 'Web Job', 'Worker Role' or 'Service Fabric' resource.